16 March 2017

 Distributions - Application

-Clause 33A.1 provides the Responsible Entity with the discretion to choose to apply the AMIT rules.
+Clause 32A.1 provides the Responsible Entity with the discretion to choose to apply the AMIT rules.

-Clause 33A.2 determines the period that the Trust is an AMIT.
+Clause 32A.2 determines the period that the Trust is an AMIT.

-Clause 33A.3 allows the Responsible Entity to attribute “Attribution Amounts” (as defined) in accordance with the constitution, this is a feature of the new AMIT rules.
+Clause 32A.3 allows the Responsible Entity to attribute “Attribution Amounts” (as defined) in accordance with the Constitution, this is a feature of the new AMIT rules.
 The definition utilises consistent terminology with the applicable Tax Act (as defined) to allow flexibility to attribute amounts of different character.

-Clause 33A.3(b) to (e) provides a discretion for the Responsible Entity to distribute any amount of income or capital of the Trust to unit holders.
-We have preserved the unit pricing of the fund by requiring that any distribution be made consistent with the entitlement to a distribution in Clause 33.
+Clause 32A.3(b) provides a discretion for the Responsible Entity to distribute any amount of income or capital of the Trust to unit holders.

-Clause 33A.3(f) provides that any taxes paid or remitted on behalf of a unit holder are taken to be made for that unit holder.
+Clause 32A.3(c) provides that any taxes paid or remitted on behalf of a unit holder are taken to be made for that unit holder.

-Clause 33A.3(g) confers specific powers on the Responsible Entity to issue and amend “AMMA Statements” to unit holders.
+Clause 32A.3(d) confers specific powers on the Responsible Entity to issue and amend “AMMA Statements” to unit holders.

-Clause 33A.3(h) facilitates the exercise of the Responsible Entity's powers in relation to "unders and overs" as permitted in the AMIT regime.
+Clause 32A.3(e) facilitates the exercise of the Responsible Entity's powers in relation to "unders and overs" as permitted in the AMIT regime.

-Clause 33A.3(i) limits the Responsible Entity’s liability to the unit holders in making choices and complying with the AMIT rules.
+Clause 32A.3(f) limits the Responsible Entity’s liability to the Holders in making choices and complying with the AMIT rules.

 Unit holder Objections